 - For participants' service in a combat zone, hazardous duty area, or direct support area, enter the appropriate executive order or public law, as defined under Special reporting for U.S. Armed Forces in designated combat zones, earlier. - For participants who are "affected taxpayers," as described in an IRS News Release relating to a federally designated disaster area, enter "FD."
-(For a repayment of a qualified disaster distribution, use box 14a.) - For participants who are making a rollover of a qualified plan loan offset amount, enter "PO."
-See the discussion of qualified plan loan offsets in the second paragraph under the heading Plan Loan Offsets in the Form 1099-R instructions. - For participants who have certified that the rollover contribution is late because of one or more of the circumstances listed in section 3.02(2) of Rev. Proc.
+(For a repayment of a qualified disaster distribution, use boxes 14a and 14b.) - For participants who are making a rollover of a qualified plan loan offset amount, enter "PO."
+See the discussion of qualified plan loan offsets in the second paragraph under Plan loan offsets in the Form 1099-R instructions, earlier. - For participants who have certified that the rollover contribution is late because of one or more of the circumstances listed in section 3.02(2) of Rev. Proc.
 2020-46, enter "SC."